zeroeth/rosey/README.md

 goals
 -----

-* explore the differences in including multiple files, and basic OO.
+* explore the differences in including multiple files, and basic OO with dynamic object creation and output formatting.
 * explore the subtle build processes of each language, ie make, ant, clang.
+* try and organize folder structures